tm-LBenson/AWS-Slides/_posts/2024-1-5-section-19-lesson-11.md

 ### AWS Right Sizing

-AWS EC2 offers a variety of instance types and sizes, and right sizing is crucial for optimizing performance and reducing costs.
+AWS EC2 offers a variety of instance types and sizes, and right sizing is important for optimizing performance and reducing costs.

 <!-- pagebreak -->